Debt Management Plan

 - A DMP is an informal solution and should ideally provide for you to clear your debt in less than 10 years.
 If the plan looks like it could take more than 10 years, a DMP may not be appropriate unless you feel your circumstances are likely to change which will enable you to clear your debt in a 10 year period.

-- We expect creditors to either stop further action to collect your debt or not to take such action.
+- Creditors may stop further action.
 Our team are attentive and will work hard to ensure creditors do accept your plan.

 - A DMP is an informal debt solution and creditors are not obliged to freeze interest and charges.
 Some creditors may agree to reduce interest charges rather than freeze them.
 Continued charges could result in it taking longer and costing you more to repay your debts.